onqtam/headjack/src/organizing_information.md

 # Free-form associations: anything-to-anything
 ██████████████████████████████████████████████████████████████████████████████

-`"Pull that up Jamie"` - we should be able to see all references & content related to any identity, event/document with a URI or entity/concept/noun as a collection of comments, reactions/votes, annotations, redirections and edits which we could filter through our UI.
+`"Pull that up Jamie"` - we should be able to see all references & content related to any identity, event/document or entity/concept/noun as a collection of comments, reactions/votes, annotations, redirections and edits/forks which we could organize & filter through the UI.

 - **Example 1:** Some YouTube videos have comments disabled.
 Why?
 Could be many reasons: **1)** perhaps they don't want to have their content associated with low quality comments, **2)** maybe they don't like the scammers & bots and want to protect their audience, **3)** maybe they haven't fully thought this through, **4)** or maybe they are actively trying to hide something.
 But anything public can be discussed on other platforms (Reddit?) - all you've done is made it harder to find that discussion but it's still there (and is most likely fractured across different platforms/subreddits).
 The valid reasons (**1** and **2**) can be negated with better tooling for content moderation - both for active participants (tagging, annotating, voting) & the passive ones (simply consuming & filtering through the UI).